isprojects/mstform/README.md

 -   `converters.integer`: value is an integer.

+-   `converters.decimal({maxDigits:x, decimalPlaces:y, allowNegative:z})`: value
--   `converters.decimal(maxDigits, decimalPlaces)`: value is a string (not a number) that contains a decimal number with a maximum `maxDigits` before the period and a maximum of `decimalPlaces` after the period.
+    is a string (not a number) that contains a decimal number with a maximum `maxDigits` (default 10) before the period and a maximum of `decimalPlaces` (default 2) after the period.
+With `allowNegative` (boolean, default true) you can specify if negatives are allowed

 ### Boolean